Duncanma/Blog/content/Blog/2006-02-08-looks-like-i-made-the-cover-of-msdn-magazine.md

-My article about the My namespace was revamped and put out in a <a href="http://msdn.microsoft.com/msdnmag/issues/06/00/default.aspx" target="_blank" class="broken_link">&#8216;special bonus issue&#8217;</a> of MSDN Magazine.
+My article about the My namespace was revamped and put out in a [&#8216;special bonus issue'](http://msdn.microsoft.com/msdnmag/issues/06/00/default.aspx" target="_blank) of MSDN Magazine.